ddewaele/GoogleMapsV2WithActionBarSherlock/part1.md

 In order to use the new Google Maps V2 API on older devices we need to do 2 things

-- use a SupportMapFragment instead of a MapFragment
+- use a SupportMapFragment instead of a MapFragment in your layout
-- use a FragmentActivity instead of an Activity.
+- use a FragmentActivity instead of an Activity
+- use the SupportFragmentManager instead of the FragmentManager in your FragmentActivity

 Our layout will now look like this :